Supply-side economics: Supply-side vs. previous approaches to economic policy

+Theoretically, policies associated with supply-side economics (deregulation, tax cuts etc.) may shift aggregate supply to the right which, according to the model, results in a new macroeconomic equilibrium at $E_2$.
+At $E_2$, real GDP/employment increases ($Y_1 \rightarrow Y_2$) while the general price level of the economy decreases ($P_1 \rightarrow P_2$).

 Supply-side economics has originated as an alternative to Keynesian economics, which focused macroeconomic policy on management of final demand.
 Demand-side economics relies on a fixed-price view of the economy, where the demand plays a key role in defining the future supply growth, which also allows for incentive implications of investment.

 The Keynesian policy approaches focus on demand management as a major instrument to affect aggregate production and GNP, while Monetarism focuses on management of monetary aggregates and credit.
 Unlike supply-side economics, demand-side economics is based on the assumption that increases in GNP result from increased spending.

 Traditional policy approaches were challenged by the theory of supply-side economics in the Reagan Administration of the 1980s.
 It claims that fiscal policy may lead to changes in supply as well as in demand.
 So, when marginal tax rates are high, consumers pursue additional leisure and current consumption instead of pursuing current income and extra income in the future.
 Therefore, there is a decline in work effort and investment, which in turn causes a decrease of production and GNP, regardless of the total demand levels.

 On these assumptions, supply side economists formulate the idea that a cut in marginal tax rates has a positive effect on economic growth.